-The Nature Reserves in Norfolk are primarily dominated by the Norfolk Wildlife Trust with 32 reserves in Norfolk alone, and the RSPB with 8 sites, some on the wonderful Norfolk coastline, some inland on the Norfolk Broads, and others even further inland in woodland.
+The Nature Reserves in Norfolk are primarily dominated by the Norfolk Wildlife Trust which has over 40 reserves in Norfolk alone, and the RSPB with 8 sites, each with their own unique character and wildlife.

 There are 3 major organisations that manage most of the Norfolk Nature Reserves.